pactus-project/pactus-website/content/blog/2023-09-28-how-sspos-works-in-simple-word.md

 +++
-title = 'How SSPoS (Solid State Proof of Stake) works in simple word' description = 'In all Blockchain protocols, there is a concept called a consensus mechanism.' author = 'Pactus Team' date = 2023-09-28T00:00:00+00:00 draft = false
+title = 'How SSPoS (Solid State Proof of Stake) works in simple word' author = 'Pactus Team' date = 2023-09-28T00:00:00+00:00 draft = false